Textured Walls Overview: How to texture a ceiling

 I add about 2 in. of water to a clean 2-gallon pail (an ice cream pail is ideal) and mix unaggregated texture powder into it.
 For knockdown texture, never use mix that contains aggregate.
 Continue to add water and powder until you have a bit more mix than you think you’ll need.
 Approximately 1-1/2 gallons of mix is adequate for a 10 x 14-ft. room.

 Here’s a crucial step for this how to texture drywall project: Set the mix aside for about 15 minutes to allow for complete water absorption.
 Otherwise, the mix will thicken in the hopper.
 It won’t spray and you’ll have to clean it out and start over.
 After this “slaking” period, add a bit more water and remix.
 The final consistency should resemble pancake batter.
 A mix that’s too thick won’t spray well, so it’s better to error toward a slightly thinner consistency.

-Practice, then spray
+How to texture a ceiling: Practice, then spray

 Blast the ceiling